AkeemAllen/simple-calc-recursice-descent-parser/README.md

 ## Why does this exist?

 The long and short of this is I was trying to learn C. I learn by doing so I thought a simple CLI calculator would be a good project.

-Natually the first question that came up was, "How do I parse and evaluate the provided mathematical expression?"
+Natually the first question that came up was, "How do I parse and evaluate the given mathematical expression?"

 Ba da bing ba da boom, I'm building a recursive descent parser.